kazurayam/Katalon-IDEA-Combination/README.md

 ## Conclusion

-I have developed a way to develop Java/Groovy classes in IntelliJ IDEA using any unit-testing frameworks (JUnit4, JUnit Jupyter, TestNG, Spock) and utilize the library in a Katalon Studio project.
-Gradle build tool plays an essential role here.
-IntelliJ IDEA ensures me enjoyable programming experience.
-I feel contented with this combination of Katalon and IntelliJ IDEA.
+I have developed a combination of tools to develop custom Groovy classes to enhance my Katalon projects.
+I enjoy stress-free programming using IntelliJ IDEA and Gradle build tool.
+I would prefer *Katalon - IntelliJ IDEA combination* to programming `Custom Keywords` in Katalon Studio.

-So, I would no longer use the `Keywords` folder in a Katalon project to develop extension libraries.

 ## Environment I used